-Air conditioners are complex systems that rely on many different components, including a compressor, evaporator coil, condenser coil and refrigerant to regulate your home’s temperature and humidity level.
-While these machines are generally sturdy and reliable, it’s not uncommon for AC units to make strange sounds, which may indicate that something is awry.
-One example of a sound is dripping, gurgling, bubbling or running water.
-These worrisome noises can be linked to several causes.
+Air conditioners are sophisticated systems that rely on numerous parts, which includes a compressor, evaporator coil, condenser coil and refrigerant to regulate your home’s temperature and humidity level.
+While these machines are typically strong and reliable, it’s not uncommon for AC units to make strange sounds, which may indicate that something is wrong.
+One such sound is dripping, gurgling, bubbling or running water.
+These worrying noises can be attributed to several sources.

 1. The AC Makes a Dripping Noise

 This is a frequent air conditioner sound you might hear on hot, humid days and is no reason for alarm.
-Simple condensation buildup is probably to blame.
-As your air conditioner operates, moisture from the indoor air accumulates on the evaporator coil and drips into the drain pan beneath it.
-This pan is meant to capture and direct the condensed water a safe distance away from your home via a drain line.
-Although, if the drain becomes clogged or damaged, water can accumulate in the pan, resulting in a dripping or splashing noise as freshly collected condensate drips into the pool down below.
-If the dripping noise becomes an annoyance, locate the drain pan under the indoor portion of your air conditioner and remove the water.
+Simple condensation buildup is most likely the culprit.
+As your air conditioner performs, moisture from the interior air collects on the evaporator coil and drips into the drain pan beneath.
+This pan is designed to collect and direct the condensed water away from your home via a drain line.

-Also, take AC dripping sounds as a indication that the condensate drain line is plugged and must be cleared.
-A float switch is supposed to automatically shut off your conditioner before the drain pan overflows and produces water damage, but the float switch could always fail.
-Plus, if your AC keeps turning itself off because of a full drain pan, you’ll have to fix the drain pan issue before your unit will function normally again.
+Also, take AC dripping sounds as a signal that the condensate drain line is plugged and must be cleared.
+A float switch ought to automatically shut off your conditioner before the drain pan overflows and causes water damage, but the float switch could always break.
+Plus, if your AC keeps turning itself off because of a full drain pan, you’ll need to fix the problem before your unit will function normally again.

 2. The AC Sounds Like Water Is Running

-While air conditioners produce condensate as a component of the cooling process, they do not run on or consume water.
-What this means is your AC shouldn't sound like running water.
-If you hear this noise, it might indicate the evaporator coil has frozen over and is now thawing and dripping water onto the ground.
+While air conditioners make condensate as a part of the cooling process, they do not run on or use water.
+This means your AC should not ever sound like running water.
+If you hear this water noise, it may mean the evaporator coil has frozen over and is now thawing and dripping water onto the ground.

 This can happen for a few reasons, including:

-- Dirty air filter: A filter clogged with dust, dirt and other debris blocks airflow.
-This may lead the temperature inside the evaporator coil to drop below freezing, which then freezes the condensate collected on the coil.
+- Dirty air filter: A filter plugged with dust, dirt and other particles blocks airflow.
+This may cause the temperature inside the evaporator coil to fall below freezing, which then freezes the condensate collected on the coil.

-- Low refrigerant level: Chilled refrigerant absorbs heat from the indoor air as it moves through the evaporator coil.
-If the air conditioner is undercharged or leaking and the refrigerant level is not high enough, it loses the ability to absorb the heat.
-This can make the temperature to drop below freezing and ice to build up on the coil.
+- Low refrigerant level: Chilled refrigerant absorbs heat from the indoor air as it passes through the evaporator coil.
+If the air conditioner is undercharged or leaky and the refrigerant level is not high enough, it loses the ability to absorb the heat.
+This can allow the temperature to slide below freezing and ice to develop on the coil.

-- Dirty evaporator coil: Dust and grime may accumulate on a forgotten evaporator coil, effectively insulating it and stopping the refrigerant inside it from absorbing heat.
-When this takes place, the coil may freeze.
+- Dirty evaporator coil: Dust and dirt may build up on a neglected evaporator coil, effectively insulating it and blocking the refrigerant inside of it from absorbing heat.
+When this takes place, the coil might freeze.

-- Failing thermostat: Poor temperature calibration may cause the air conditioner to run constantly, even when the indoor temperature is already at the desired number.
-Constant operation can make the evaporator coil so cold that it freezes completely.
+- Failing thermostat: Poor temperature calibration could cause the air conditioner to run continually, even when the indoor temperature is already at the correct number.
+Constant running of an AC unit can make the evaporator coil so cold that it freezes completely.

-- Blower issues: The blower moves air over the evaporator coil.
-If it isn’t working right or operating at a low speed, the lack of airflow may freeze the evaporator coil.
+- Blower troubles: The blower circulates air through the evaporator coil.
+If it isn’t working correctly or running at a low speed, the lack of sufficient airflow could freeze the evaporator coil.

 3. The AC Makes a Gurgling or Bubbling Sound

-Refrigerant is a critical element of the cooling process.
-If a leak forms or air gets trapped in the refrigerant line, you can hear gurgling or bubbling as the refrigerant flows.
-Along those same lines, your system could very well gurgle because of overcharged refrigerant.
-Always leave AC repair work to a professional who can make sure the proper refrigerant charge.
+Refrigerant is a vital element of the cooling process.
+If a leak has developed or air comes to be stuck in the refrigerant line, you can hear gurgling or bubbling as the refrigerant flows.
+Similarly, your system could very well gurgle due to overcharged refrigerant.
+Always leave AC repair work to a professional who can verify the correct refrigerant charge.

 4. The AC Makes a Hissing Noise